atomicjolt/react_rails_starter_app/README.md

 Note: the App and Assets subdomains must be different.

 #### Modify application name
-1. Open application.rb and change `ReactStarterApp` to the name you choose.
+1. Open application.rb and change `reactrailsstarterapp` to the name you choose.
-2. Do a global search and replace for `react_starter_app` and change it to the name you choose.
+2. Do a global search and replace for `react_rails_starter_app` and change it to the name you choose.
-3. Do a global search and replace for `reactstarterapp` (use only letters or numbers for this name.
+3. Do a global search and replace for `reactrailsstarterapp` (use only letters or numbers for this name.
 Special characters like '_' will result in errors).
 ## Assets
 -----------
 Any files added to the assets directory can be used by in code and assigned to a variable.
 This